Frequently Asked Questions

 How were these initiative areas determined?

 The St. Louis Community Foundation gathered input from community members, through more than 35 one-on-one and small group meetings with approximately 80 people and four focus groups with more than 20 organizations.
-Through these meetings, the four areas of physical health, behavioral health, community greening and healthy living, and public safety consistently were noted as needs in the community.
+Through these meetings, the areas of physical health, behavioral health, community greening, and public safety consistently were noted as needs in the community.
 In addition, the Community Foundation team reviewed data from the United Way of Greater St. Louis and the St. Louis Children’s Services Fund, researched demographics, and reviewed a number of studies and reports on the Landfill and the impacted area.

 The Community Foundation then held four community meetings open to any concerned individual or group at which these initiative areas, as well as others, were vetted further.
 The funding initiatives reflect the results of this community needs assessment.